BeyzaKomish/C-Sharp-Create-Polygon_Project/README.md

 - Default and random values are provided for ease of use.
 If these values cause issues, feel free to use alternative values.
 - The program uses the midpoint of the PictureBox as the center point for drawing the polygon.

+## !
+Please check the Instruction file for more information.